-Eating spicy food six or seven days a week — even just once a day — lowered mortality rates by 14 percent, according to a large 2015 study by Harvard and China National Center for Disease Control and Prevention.
-(Sadly, the benefits are even larger if you skip the margarita or Corona with your spicy taco.)
+Eating spicy food six or seven days a week — even just once a day — lowered mortality rates by 14 percent, according to a large 2015 study by

 Data across numerous studies indicates that certain spices — like cumin, cinnamon, turmeric, peppers, and chilies — can raise your metabolic resting rate and slow down your appetite.
 One study also found that turmeric suppressed fat tissue growth in mice.

 The effect is mild, so putting cinnamon on your roll probably isn’t going to aid in weight loss.
 But if you’ve reached a plateau in your weight loss journey, spicing it up may be just the thing to try.

 Capsaicin, an active component of chili peppers, has been shown to slow and destroy cancer cells.
 A UCLA study found that capsaicin inhibited the growth of prostate cancer cells in mice while leaving healthy cells unharmed.